 Skip the lines and the crowds at the Vatican Museum with this tour.
 You will enjoy early access to the Vatican Museums, St. Peter’s and the Sistine Chapel.
 Trust me, it is worth it!
 The crowds can become overwhelming in the Vatican.

 We have loads of tips for avoiding the crowds at The Colosseum and Roman Forum in our Ultimate Guide to Visiting Ancient Rome.
+For great tips that will help you to navigate the Vatican read this post from Tigrest Travel.
+Her post is full of so much useful information!

 While Rome has a good public transportation system and is fairly easy to navigate, you don’t want to spend precious vacation hours getting from attraction to attraction.
 Instead, choose an area that is close to the attractions that you are most interested in.
 Locate the attractions that you want to see on the map and then head to TripAdvisor to research the area.